fmease/rruxwry/README.md

 Presently this tool has no stability guarantees whatsoever.
 Anything may change in a new version without notice.

-The *default* and the *cross crate* build modes is pretty fleshed out and should be pretty stable.
+The *default* and the *cross crate* build modes are pretty fleshed out and should be pretty stable.
 On the other hand, you might experience some bugs in the *compiletest* build mode since it was added pretty recently and hasn't been thoroughly tested yet.

 The *compiletest+query* build mode (`-TQ`) has not been implemented yet.
 The plan is to provide useful output for quickly debugging tests that make use of [`htmldocck`] and [`jsondocck`] directives.

-Feel free to report any bugs or other unpleasantries on [the issue tracker][bugs].
+Feel free to report any bugs and other unpleasantries on [the issue tracker][bugs].
 If `rrustdoc -T` fails to build a `tests/rustdoc{,-ui,-json}/` file, e.g., due to unsupported directives, that's definitely a bug.

 ## Explainer & Tutorial